devleaks/cockpitdecks-docs/docs/Resources/Deck Internals.md

 - scale_icon_for_key
 - send_key_image_to_device
 - set_key_image
-*If the deck has virating capabilities*:
+*If the deck has sound and/or vibrating capabilities*:
 - vibrate
-*If the deck has button color capabilties*:
+*If the deck has lit button with color capabilities*:
 - set_button_color
+*If the deck has lit button without color capabilities*:
+- set_button_led
+*If the deck has lit button with several led capabilities* (led ramps, etc.):
+- set_button_encoder_led

 The following functions are also necessary and can be overwritten if necessary.